 Sacks – 0

 Awards & Honors:

-Ravens went 10-6 to finish first in the AFC North while leading the NFL in sacks (47).
+Ravens went 10-6 to finish first in the AFC North while leading the NFL in sacks (47) and fewest rushing touchdowns (6, tied with Tampa Bay).
 Lost AFC Wild Card playoff to Tennessee Titans (20-17).